 Red Bull and fellow carbonated beverage maker Coca-Cola have demonstrated that a mix of new and old media, informed by a deep understanding of how each fits into the lives of the millennial audience, can successfully push brand objectives in the space.
 Red Bull’s venture into eSports is wide-reaching with investments into events, teams, broadcast production, training facilities, content creation, and more.

 So, why are these brands becoming increasingly interested in making big-time investments into gaming?
 Well, it’s that we’re witnessing tremendous growth in the space.
-As of October 2015, the total value of the worldwide eSports market has been pegged at $748 million.
+In 2018, the total value of the worldwide eSports market is predicted to reach $905 million.
 Competitive gaming isn’t showing signs of slowing down either, it has been estimated that eSports could generate more than $1.8 billion by 2020.
 Competitive gaming is on the cusp of becoming a no-brainer for marketers.

 Gaming exists at the crossroads between all of the media types the spend-happy millennial consumers engage with the most.
 Red Bull saw the future, and has been making waves with a passionate community of consumers cheering them on for nearly a decade in the “blue ocean” market space of eSports.